-We undertook our first annual review with Challenge Partners.
+We undertook our second annual review with Challenge Partners.
 Our membership to this organisation means that we are committed to regular reviews of the school that are led by a trained Ofsted inspector and team of experienced school leaders.
 We feel that this rigorous process of regular reviews is beneficial for the school in order to ensure that we receive a constructive critique of the work that we do; it is only through feedback that we continually improve.

 The team of reviewers were with us for 3 days.
-On the first day, they had the chance to look through the school documentation, such as our plans for further school improvements, our evaluations of the school’s work, and our data outcomes.
+On the first day, they had the chance to look through the school documentation, such as our plans for further school improvements, our evaluations of the school’s work, our curriculum and our data outcomes.

 This was followed by two days of seeing the school in action, including observations of teaching and learning from Nursery to Year 6, and looking at children’s books right across the curriculum.
 The purpose of this was to ensure that they could check that the quality of teaching is consistently high every day.

 Alongside these activities, they also held several meetings with school leaders to ensure we are developing robust plans for the school, that our judgements of the school’s work are accurate and to check that our monitoring of data and groups of pupils is rigorous.
 Most importantly, they spent time talking to lots of children to ensure their views about the school are heard.